zzzprojects/docs/entityframework.net/pages/TBD/documentations/connection-string.md

 }
 ```

-In this example, DbContext uses the namespace qualified name of your derived context class .i.e `EFDemo.BookContext` as the database name.
+In this example, DbContext uses the namespace qualified name of your derived context class, i.e., `EFDemo.BookContext` as the database name.

 ## Specify Database Name